5 Key Definitions Of Employee Engagement

 Employee engagement has been one of the top corporate buzzwords in the last two decades.
 Despite all this garnered interest, the definition of employee engagement still eludes most of us.

-Definitions of employee engagement vary across organizations, countries, and cultures.
+Definition of employee engagement vary across organizations, countries, and cultures.
 That is why you will see a drastic difference in the work culture of different branches of the same company.

 In this article, we will attempt to look at 5 of the most prolific definitions of employee engagement.
 Alongside it, how to utilize it to get better business outcomes for your organization.